wwu-trap/cat12_joint_pipeline/README.md

       1. if not using spm12 v7487 please inspect the differences from the two files.
       2. the only difference should be the switch case {'adjust_input'} which will be used to alter the input file from the spm12 batch
       3. you can also just put this into the spm_standalone.m of your spm12 instance
+   5. start spm12 by entering `spm fmri` and close the spm12 guis again
-   5. cd to spm12/config dir
+   6. cd to spm12/config dir
-   6. execute spm_make_standalone in matlab
+   7. execute spm_make_standalone in matlab
 5.